Quotations and Allusions in

 This volume, subtitled Essays concerning Christian understanding and edited by Vidler (see notes above), was published in 1962.
 After four reprints a paperback edition appeared in 1966.
 In the introduction Vidler placed the book in an Anglican tradition that includes Essays and Reviews (1860), Lux Mundi (1889), Foundations (1912) and Essays Catholic and Critical (1926).
 He defined the task of the present group of authors as “to try to see what the questions are that we ought to be facing in the nineteen-sixties.”

-Soundings contains eleven essays by nine Anglican theologians, most of them from Cambridge: John Burnaby (mentioned by Lewis in chapter 5, above, and chapter 7, below), J. S. Habgood, G. W. H. Lampe, Hugh Montefiore, Howard Root, J. N. Sanders, Ninian Smart, H. A. Williams, G. F. Woods and the editor.
+Soundings contains eleven essays by nine Anglican theologians, most of them from Cambridge: John Burnaby (mentioned by Lewis in 5/14 and 7/7), J. S. Habgood, G. W. H. Lampe, Hugh Montefiore, Howard Root, J. N. Sanders, Ninian Smart, H. A. Williams, G. F. Woods and the editor.
 Afterwards Vidler wrote about the backgrounds and effects of both Soundings, Robinson’s Honest to God, and similar though technically unrelated publications of the period in a little book published in 1965, 20th Century Defenders of the Faith, chapter 5, “Christian Radicalism”, and in his autobiography, Scenes from a Clerical Life (1977), 176-180.

 Much of what he quotes from F. D. Maurice and Bonhoeffer seems to me very good